xanderdeseyn/react-native-responsive-linechart/docusaurus/docs/tooltip.md

 ---

-import { Chart, HorizontalAxis, Area, VerticalAxis, Line, BoxTooltip } from 'react-native-responsive-linechart'
+import { Chart, HorizontalAxis, Area, VerticalAxis, Line, Tooltip } from 'react-native-responsive-linechart'

 Tooltips can only be used in combination with a Line component.
-**This library provides one example tooltip component `BoxTooltip`**.
+**This library provides one example tooltip component `Tooltip`**.
 For advanced styling, it is recommended to implement your own Tooltip component.

-## BoxTooltip Props
+## Tooltip Props
 | Prop        | Type | Required | Description
 | ----------- | ----------- | ------------- | ------ |
 | `theme`   | Defined below        | No | Theme for the line.  |

-### BoxTooltip default theme
+### Tooltip default theme
 Any part of this theme can be overridden through the `theme` prop.

 ```json